sdimitris/readers-writer-problem/README.md

   This is a reader/writer problem based on

-  Coordinator, is synchronize the processes.
+  Coordinator's job , is to  synchronize the processes.
   Coordinator, (in this case the father process) coordinates a bunch of processes( child processes).
 The number of child processes is an argument given by user.
 Coordinator create the processes  using  fork().
   So, assume that we have N peers( that means n child processes) and the ratio of readers/writers = ratio( ratio is also an argument).